 THE AWAKENING AND THE RESTORATION OF LATVIAN INDEPENDENCE

-Video stories will be displayed on a screen in one of the museum’s windows, where participants of the Awakening will share their experiences, emotions, and reflections on this significant period for our country.
+Video stories are shown on a screen in one of the museum’s windows, where participants of the Awakening share their experiences, emotions, and reflections on this significant period in Latvia’s history.

 CHRONOLOGY OF EVENTS